Jack-Hartman/Jack-Hartman/README.md

 ### Hi there I'm Jack 👋

 - 🔭 I’m currently working on a Team Software Engineering Project for a university assingment in react and python
-- 🌱 I’m currently learning C++, React, & Go
+- 🌱 I’m currently learning C++, React & Go
 - 👯 I’m looking to collaborate on Open Source software
 - 📫 Reach me at my email: jackhartman@outlook.com
 <!--